Outfits and Similar Items

 Overview

-This endpoint is used for item-anchored recommendation use cases, where a specific product serves as the starting point for related content.
+This endpoint is used for item-based recommendation use cases, where a specific product serves as the starting point for related content.

 Key facts